-Bill Gates Sr. has many profound legacies, but the one that resonates most with us is the investment in the vision that created the Bill & Melinda Gates Institute for Population and Reproductive Health at Johns Hopkins University’s Bloomberg School of Public Health.
+Bill Gates Sr. has many profound legacies, but the one that resonates most with us is the investment in the vision that created the William H. Gates Sr. Institute for Population and Reproductive Health at Johns Hopkins University’s Bloomberg School of Public Health.

-– Jose “Oying” Rimon II, Director, Bill & Melinda Gates Institute for Population and Reproductive Health
+– Jose “Oying” Rimon II, Director, William H. Gates Sr. Institute for Population and Reproductive Health

 A philanthropist, lawyer, and humanitarian, Mr. Gates had a profound influence in championing causes related to global equity and campaigns to address vaccine preventable diseases, reduce infant mortality, promote reproductive health, and build schools.
-A visionary leader, he invested in the founding of the Bill and Melinda Gates Institute for Population and Reproductive Health at Johns Hopkins University.
+A visionary leader, he invested in the founding of the William H. Gates Sr. Institute for Population and Reproductive Health at Johns Hopkins University.